-What is the San Mateo County Charitable Contributions Campaign?
+What is the County of San Mateo Charitable Contributions Campaign?

-The participating organizations include the following charities/agencies/federations: Canine Companions for Independence, Health Care Heroes, Sheriff's Activities League, The Children's Fund, San Mateo County Parks Foundation, Wendler Substance Abuse Treatment Fund, Foundation for San Mateo County Libraries, The Adult Fund, Meals on Wheels, Homeless Fund, and Court Appointed Special Advocates (CASA).
+The participating organizations include those within San Mateo County, and many more that fall under the umbrella of three charitable "Federations."
+Options include: Canine Companions for Independence, Health Care Heroes, Sheriff's Activities League, The Children's Fund, San Mateo County Parks Foundation, Wendler Substance Abuse Treatment Fund, Foundation for San Mateo County Libraries, The Adult Fund, Meals on Wheels, Homeless Fund, and Court Appointed Special Advocates (CASA).
 Federations ("umbrella" organizations that handle charitable giving for a variety of smaller orgs) also participate in the campaign: EarthShare of California, Community Health Charities of California, and United Way Bay Area.
 See the Campaign Brochure below for details about these organizations.

-County Employees: The department pumpkin display contest is Oct.
-28, 2021, outside 455 County Center and online.
-All voting will be done online, and you'll receive a link from Mike Callagy and this year's Campaign Chairs!
+County Employees: The department pumpkin display contest will be held Oct.
+27, 2022, at 455 County Center and online.
+All voting will be done online, and you'll receive a link from Mike Callagy and this year's Campaign Chair Ann Stillman.

 Who Operates the Campaign?

-Employees within the workplace plan, organize and carry out the drive.
-Volunteers from each facility serve as coordinators, organizing their department's drive.
-Charitable federation representatives are invited to make presentations to employees on the work of their member groups.
+Coordinators from each department organize their department's drive.
+Charitable federation representatives can be invited to make presentations to employees on the work of their member groups.

 Everybody.
 The programs and services of the non-profit organizations participating in the campaign make our community healthier, stronger and safer.
 During the campaign, you have the chance to learn more about the issues, the groups' work and what you, your family and your co-workers can do to help.